Generalized Gibbs Ensemble Description of Real Space Entanglement Spectra of (2+1)-dimensional Chiral Topological Systems with $SU(2)$ Symmetry: Explaining Entanglement Spectrum Splitting with Locally Conserved Quantities

-Furthermore, the topological sector of the theory on the surface of the cylinder depends on the topological flux through the cylinder (Fig.~\ref{fig:cylinder}).
-This will select as follows\cite{Qi2012} a corresponding sector in the entanglement spectum we are interested in describing.
-In any so-called rational CFT, such as those under consideration, all conformally invariant boundary states $|G_*\rangle$ turn out to be finite linear combinations of states $|G_{*,a} \rangle$, where $a$ denotes topological flux. \footnote{These states are maximally entangled states between the left- and the right-moving descendants of a primary in the bulk CFT Hilbert space\cite{Ishibashi1989}.} This leads to the obvious generalization of \eqref{eq:qig}, namely $|G_a\rangle~\propto~e^{-\tau_0 (H_L + H_R)}|G_{*,a}\rangle$, where $|G_a\rangle$ describes the ground state of the system in the topological flux sector $a$.
-We are interested in the reduced density matrix $\rho_{L,a}$ of the ground state $|G_a\rangle$ of the topological system in question where the half of the cylinder with the right-moving edge has been traced out.
-It turns out that under the assumption of \eqref{eq:qig}, tracing out the half of the cylinder with the right-moving degrees of freedom yields\cite{Qi2012}
+The topological sector of the theory on the surface of the cylinder depends on the topological flux through the cylinder (Fig.~\ref{fig:cylinder}).
+This will select, following Ref.~\onlinecite{Qi2012}, a corresponding sector in the entanglement spectrum we are interested in describing.
+In any so-called rational CFT, such as those under consideration, all conformally invariant boundary states $|{\bf G}_*\rangle$ turn out to be finite linear combinations of states $|{\bf G}_{*,a} \rangle$, where $a$ denotes topological flux. \footnote{These states are maximally entangled states between the left- and the right-moving descendants of a primary state in the bulk CFT Hilbert space\cite{Ishibashi1989}.} This leads to the obvious generalization of Eq.~\eqref{eq:qig}, namely, $|{\bf G}_a\rangle~\propto~e^{-\tau_0 (H_L + H_R)}|{\bf G}_{*,a}\rangle$, where $|{\bf G}_a\rangle$ describes the ground state of the system in the topological flux sector $a$.
+We are interested in the reduced density matrix $\rho_{L,a}$ of the ground state $|{\bf G}_a\rangle$ of the topological system in question, for which the half of the cylinder with the right-moving edge has been traced out.
+It turns out that under the assumption of Eq.~\eqref{eq:qig}, tracing out the half of the cylinder with the right-moving edge degrees of freedom yields\cite{Qi2012}